 All the basics of game development in a college degree?
 Game on.

 You will never look at a video game the same again.
-While pursuing a bachelor's degree in gaming from University of the Cumberlands, you will focus on the foundational elements of gaming, such as gamification, game design, and development.
+While pursuing an Associate or Bachelor’s Degree in Gaming from University of the Cumberlands, you will focus on the foundational elements of gaming, such as gamification, game design, and game development.
 The world of gaming is a treasure trove of creativity, intelligence, and entertainment.
-In addition to computer science, this growing, techno-creative industry is a balancing act of consumer interest and high-end technology, immersive stories and imaginative gameplay.
-Turn information and stories into interactive experiences the world will never forget.
-Understanding the contemporary landscape of gaming at the intersection of creativity and technology is vital to creating impactful games that resonate with a wide audience.
-Make your dreams come to life on screen!
+In addition to computer science, this growing, techno-creative gaming industry is a balancing act of consumer interest and high-end technology, immersive stories and imaginative gameplay.

 Programs & Requirements